 How do Digital Pianos Work?

-Digital pianos use sound recordings (samplings) of piano notes to reproduce the sound digitally.
+Electronic pianos use sound recordings (samplings) of piano notes to reproduce the sound digitally.
 Digital pianos can include weighted keys and functional pedals to mimic the experience of playing an acoustic piano.

 Digital pianos are often loaded with samples of additional instruments, allowing the reproduction of drums, horns, and other string instruments.